 It is good to wear stiff-soled boots, wear gaiters and arm yourself with a good hiking stick, while clothing must be strictly “onion-shaped”, that is, in layers, especially if you hunt at the opening season.

-We suggest weapons with good optics, possibly with turrets or ballistic reticle, and with grazing calibers ranging from 6.5mm to all 30mm.
+We suggest rifles with good optics, possibly with turrets or ballistic reticle, and with grazing calibers ranging from 6.5mm to all 30mm.

 Once the adventure in the Alps in search of the prey of choice for alpine hunting is over, we return to the hunting lodge.